 Lisp

 Lisp (abbreviation of “List Processor”) was designed by John McCarthy in 1960 and is regarded as the first functional programming language.
 It is also regarded as the first “AI language” (Tucker & Noonan, 2007).
-Used primarily for symbolic data processing, Lisp has been used for solving various problems in artificial Intelligence, game playing, electronic circuit design and other areas.
+Used primarily for symbolic data processing, Lisp has been used for solving various problems in artificial intelligence, game playing, electronic circuit design, and other areas.
 Today, many dialects of the original Lisp exist.
 However, due to portability problems, Common Lisp was created in the 1990s and it combined features of several dialects, including Scheme, while preserving the syntax, primitive functions, and basic features of pure Lisp (Sebesta, 2016).

 The two basic data objects in Lisp are atoms and lists.
-Atoms are indivisible objects.
-An atom may be numeric or symbolic.
+Atoms are indivisible objects and may be either numeric or symbolic.
 Integers are real numbers and are examples of numeric atoms.
-Symbolic atoms consist of strings with different restrictions on allowed characters which vary from dialect to dialect of Lisp.
-The list is a recursive structure.
-A list consists of an opening parenthesis ‘(‘ followed by zero or more atoms or lists and ends with a closing parenthesis ‘)’.
+Symbolic atoms consist of strings with different restrictions on allowed characters depending on the Lisp dialect being used.
+The list is a recursive structure consisting of an opening parenthesis ‘(‘ followed by zero or more atoms or lists, and ending with a closing parenthesis ‘)’.
 The following are valid lists in Lisp:

 (1 2 3 4 5)